in-dato-veritas/arcadia/public-reach-out.md

 ### A path toward self-consciousness

-The XXIst century will hopefully be the century of self-consciousness.
+The 21st century will hopefully be the century of self-consciousness.
 A time of realisation that we take too many things for granted, like [education](https://youtu.be/iG9CE55wbtY); that we don't take the time to know ourselves enough; that despite better communication technologies we actually interact less with one another, we are less and less informed about the people we live with; or that there's a growing misalignment of expectations between people and companies (Simon Sinek on [Millennials in the Workplace](https://youtu.be/hER0Qp6QJNU)).

 > The problem of taking things for granted of course is that because we take them for granted we don't realise that we do (Sir Ken Robinson).